You want smart political talk without the meltdowns?

 I do hope his disorganization comes to bite him hard in November.

-It has to, Strzok says, right?
+It has to, Strzzok says, right?

-I pan and panicked.
+I panicked.

-Then Peter Strzok says, hey, congrats on a woman nominated for president in a major party.
+Then Peter Strzok says, Hey, congrats on a woman nominated for president in a major party.

 About damn time, Peter Strzok.